raphaelmourad/Mistral-DNA/README.md

 Select the data you want to pretrain the model on (full data, small data and very small data).

+The script can be ran on [Google Colab](https://colab.research.google.com/drive/1gcw_MYiqwB-pbVYHIx8kevx-ZD7sqMxL#scrollTo=JTYKjBrwRSU6).

 # Fine-tuning the model for classification

 Third, in the python folder "scriptPython/", you'll find the jupyter notebook: